His father-in-law, Donald Phinney Gregg,

 Year 1937-1938, pp. 33-34.)

-Alan Whittemore Cross is a member of the same Bones class as John Forbes Kerry and his
+Alan Whittemore Cross is a member of the same Bones class as John Forbes Kerry

 campaign advisor, David Hoadley Thorne.
 He is director of the Center